Stage 1 Guidance Notes

 The stage 1 application process will involve consideration of a large number of entries, many of which are likely to be on similar topics.
 Applications which stand out through their clear signalling of achievements and succinct descriptions of work done and benefits achieved, will have a greater chance of progressing to stage 2.

-Top tips:
+Top Tips:

 Other than the application form, no other background materials, web links or appendices etc. will be accepted or examined for either stage 1 or stage 2 applications, so please do not send.
-Shortlisted stage 2 applicants will be invited to submit their institution's logo and one project image as well as being encouraged to produce a short 2-minute animation (in the form of a video, vlog, infographics or other) to support the dissemination of their project.
+Shortlisted stage 2 applicants (the finalists) will be invited to submit their institution's logo and one project image as well as being encouraged to produce a short 2-minute animation (in the form of a video, vlog, infographics or other) to support the dissemination of their project.

 Generic Criteria: